partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: What do I do...
 I'm sorry...
 Gunbot...

-Barley: *wan!*
+Barkley: *wan!*

 Momo: Yeah...
 At least we know the whereabouts of Grandpa now.

 Momo: In any case, let's go to see Grandpa!

-Barley: *wan! wan!*
+Barkley: *wan! wan!*

 ## Grandpa's House

 Momo: Could it really be grandpa's....

-Earb: There might be Veggies there-mon...
+Muku: There might be Veggies there-mon...

 Judy: We have to protect this peaceful forest from the Vegetable Corps!
 If we run into any, we'll drive 'em out just like that!